 Hear Elvis's version on: From Nashville to Memphis (3)

-Originally released as the B-side of "Indescribably Blue."
 The Drifters were formed in 1953, with ex-Dominoes singer Clyde McPhatter as front man.
-By the time they recorded this number, however, McPhatter had left the group and Johnny Moore.
-Note that this is not the same Johnny Moore who sang with the Three Blazers.
+By the time they recorded this number, however, McPhatter had left the group and Johnny Moore had taken his place (note that this is not the same Johnny Moore who sang with the Three Blazers).
+The Drifters must have had the most unstable lineup in the history of pop groups, but at the time they recorded the original version of "Fools Fall In Love," the group consisted of Johnny Moore, Gerhart Thrasher, Charlie Hughes, and Tommy Evans.
+The recording was released as a single on Atlantic 1123.
+Elvis's recording was first released as the B-side of "Indescribably Blue."

 Thanks to all the people who have provided feedback and additional information that I've been able to use to improve this site and its contents: Garth Bond (UK?), Sebastiano Cecere (Italy), Chris Deakin (UK), Stig Ericsson (Sweden), Mark Hillier (UK), Joop Jansen (Netherlands), Torben Jensen (Denmark), Robin Jones (Saudi Arabia), Bob Moke (USA), Henk Muller (Netherlands), Rami Poutiainen (Finland), Aad Sala (Netherlands), Trevor Simpson (UK), Leroy Smith (Netherlands), Philippe Spard (France), Kris Verdonck (Belgium).
 If I've forgotten anyone, please forgive me!